Saudi Arabia: Prehistory

-At the end of the 4th millennium BC, Arabia entered the Bronze Age after witnessing drastic transformations; metals were widely used, and the period was characterized by its 2 m high burials which were simultaneously followed by the existence of numerous temples, that included many free-standing sculptures originally painted with red colours.
+At the end of the 4th millennium BC, Arabia entered the Bronze Age; metals were widely used, and the period was characterized by its 2 m high burials which were simultaneously followed by the existence of numerous temples that included many free-standing sculptures originally painted with red colours.

 In May 2021, archaeologists announced that a 350,000-year-old Acheulean site named An Nasim in the Hail region could be the oldest human habitation site in northern Saudi Arabia.
-The site was first discovered in 2015 using remote sensing and palaeohydrological modelling.
-It contains paleolake deposits related with Middle Pleistocene materials.
-354 artefacts, hand axes and stone tools, flakes discovered by researchers provided information about tool-making traditions of the earliest living man inhabited South-West Asia.
-Besides, Paleolithic artefacts are similar to material remains uncovered at the Acheulean sites in the Nefud Desert.
+Paleolithic artefacts are similar to material remains uncovered at the Acheulean sites in the Nefud Desert.